OlgaUsovich/rsschool-cv/cv.md

 ## Summary

-I'm at the stage of _learning_ programming now.
-My main purpose is to get new new knowledge and improve my skills with new technologies and programming languages.
+I'm at the stage of _learning_ programming.
+My main purpose is to get new knowledge and improve my skills with technologies and programming languages.
 My **strong point** is that I quite quickly understand the educational materials.
 Now I work as a systems analyst.
 My main responsibilities are writing technical and supporting documentation, database administration (Postgres).

 ## Key skills